Welcome to the TeCSIS Research Program

 Dr. West is a fellow in Crop Science Society of America (CSSA), and the American Society of Agronomy (ASA).
 He received the Researcher of the Year Award in 1991 and again in 2003 from the Arkansas Association of Cooperative Extension Specialists, a Merit Award in 1993 from the American Forage and Grassland Council, an Outstanding Service Award in 1995 from the Arkansas Forage and Grassland Council, Teaching Award of Merit in 2004 from Gamma Sigma Delta- University of Arkansas Chapter, received the Fulbright Research Scholarship in 2005 from the Franco-American Commission for Educational Exchange, and the John W. White Team Award in 2012 from the University of Arkansas Division of Agriculture for "Developing and Revising the Arkansas Phosphorus Index".
 In 2015 he received the Service/Outreach Award from Texas Tech University College of Agricultural Sciences and Natural Resources.
 Dr. West's Society participation includes the American Society of Agronomy, American Forage and Grassland Council, Crop Science Society of America, Gamma Sigma Delta Honor Society of Agriculture, Phi Beta Delta Society of International Scholars and Sigma Xi.

-Future research will concentrate on quantifying the water use of forage crops and pastures as affected by grazing management in an effort to integrate forages into row-crop systems as a way to reduce the use of irrigation water while sustaining profitablity in our agricultural systems.
+His research program concentrates on quantifying the water use of forage crops and pastures as affected by grazing management in an effort to integrate forages into row-crop systems as a way to reduce the use of irrigation water while sustaining profitability in our agricultural systems.

 Mr. Philip Brown, M.S. is Senior Research Associate for the Thornton Distinguished Chair and program manager of our TeCSIS-TAWC research program in charge of overall field, laboratory, office and computer operations, as well as supervision of all forage personnel.
 He received his B.S. degree from Tarleton State University, Stephenville, TX in 1983 and his M.S. in Crop Science from Texas Tech University in 1987.
 Mr. Brown became the full time Research Associate for the Forage Research Program in 1989 under Dr. Jerry Matches after a brief separation from Texas Tech working for the Texas A&M Agricultural Experiment Station, Lubbock, TX.
 He has since served three different Thornton Chair Programs in the Forage Research program at Texas Tech since returning in 1989.